 Fish Habitat Protection

-Crystal Mountain strives to preserve fish habitat through management of the Silver Creek watershed and maintenance of the sewage treatment facility.
+Crystal Mountain strives to preserve fish habitat through the management of the Silver Creek watershed and maintenance of the sewage treatment facility.
 Staff members work on a year-round basis to ensure the proper amount and conditions of water quality that runs through the permit area is up to Washington State standards.
 In 1997 Crystal Mountain received the Silver Eagle Award for excellence in Fish and Wildlife Habitat Protection.

 All departments at Crystal Mountain participate in the collection and processing of cardboard and other recyclable items which are transported to a Pierce County Recycling facility.